krodante/brightwheel_test/README.md

 ```
 and watch the tests pass!

+**Note**: I had a mail server created for testing purposes, which was torn down after.
+That may cause some issues with testing.

 ## Documentation

 The purpose of this application is to provide the service with a payload that will send an email through either Mailgun or Mandrill.